KStKolev/Flora/README.md

     <img src="https://github.com/user-attachments/assets/d95bdaa8-0491-4a6e-8b41-74f1eb0d30d3" width="500"/>
 </div>

 And that's it!
-If you have any questions or there's some kind of a problem with your launching, feel free to write a message to my email - koliokolev301@gmail.com! 😊
+If you have any questions or there's some kind of problem with your launching, feel free to write a message to my email - koliokolev301@gmail.com! 😊

 <div align="center">
     <img src="https://github.com/user-attachments/assets/a535bf56-df7c-4dbd-8a8e-d0bfceed9ef0" width="500"/>